FrocketGaming/GBFantasyRepeatQuest/README.md

 # Overview

 This script was created to repeat a quest in Granblue Fantasy Relink as long as you want.
 The game window needs to be active for this to work.
+The newest piece of this script also added link time interaction and revives.

 ## Instructions:
 Once you start a quest, start the script, and make sure the game window is active.
 That's it.